Top Internet Providers in Toronto for 2025 – Best Speeds & Plans

 Plans:

-Modem, Router, and Installation Fees: Modem rental is $5/month, router rental available for $7/month; installation fees vary.
+Modem, Router, and Installation Fees: Modem rental is available, and installation fees depend on location.
+Promotions may include free installation.

 Pros and Cons: